UniMath/agda-unimath/src/real-numbers/uniformly-continuous-functions-proper-closed-intervals-real-numbers.lagda.md

 ## Idea

 A
-{{#concept "uniformly continuous function" Disambiguation="from a proper closed interval in ℝ to ℝ" Agda=uniformly-continuous-function-proper-closed-interval-ℝ}}
+{{#concept "uniformly continuous function" Disambiguation="from a proper closed interval in ℝ to ℝ" Agda=ucont-map-proper-closed-interval-ℝ}}
 from a
 [proper closed interval](real-numbers.proper-closed-intervals-real-numbers.md)
 in the [real numbers](real-numbers.dedekind-real-numbers.md) to the real numbers